Let’s face it: everything tastes better when it’s freshly picked.

 My fence will also be able to double as a trellis for some of my taller plants, although I’ll need extra support for some of the heavier ones.

-If you really want to minimize the amount of space used, you could try this layout and have it run along the back edge of your yard.
+If you really want to minimize the amount of space used, you could try this garden plan layout and have it run along the back edge of your yard.
 You could choose to make it either one or two feet wide, and have it go for as long as you want!

 Try planting a variety of salad greens along with some crisp vegetables for delicious salads all summer long!